t-d-k/LibreCrypt/docs/Linux_volumes.md

 		Note: It is important that this step be carried out if you intend using the volume file just created as a "host" file for storing a second, hidden, encrypted volume.

-	1. Switch back to DoxBox, and select "Tools | Overwrite free space..."
+	1. Switch back to LibreCrypt, and select "Tools | Overwrite free space..."
 	2. Click "Yes" when prompted if you wish to proceed.
-			DoxBox will then write pseudorandom data to the drive, which will then be encrypted before being written to the volume file.
+			LibreCrypt will then write pseudorandom data to the drive, which will then be encrypted before being written to the volume file.

 * * *
 <A NAME="level_3_heading_2">